Frequently Asked questions

 Additionally, “Beerstone” can accumulate in hoses, FOBs and Faucets, Beerstone is a grayish-brown precipitate composed of Calcium Oxalate (CaC2O4) and other organic substances forming on the inside surfaces of brewing equipment, causing wear on system components and affecting the flow and taste of your beverages.

-In some some States beer line cleaning is required by law every 14 days.
+In some States beer line cleaning is required by law every 14 days.
 Canada has no requirements for beer line cleaning, but we suggest a regular monthly schedule for our customers.